dynamsoft-docs/barcode-reader-docs/programming/usecases/read-postal-codes.md

 ## Particular Parameter Required

 DBR provides a parameter, [`BarcodeFormatIds`]({{ site.dcv_parameters_reference }}barcode-reader-task-settings/barcode-format-ids.html), to control the formats of the barcode to process.
-To enable decoding the postal podes, simply set a `BF_POSTALCODE` or a specific postal code format enumeration to this parameter.
+To enable decoding the postal codes, simply set a `BF_POSTALCODE` or a specific postal code format enumeration to this parameter.

 ## Sample Code